We received a flurry of requests from Shopify Merchants using our Order Tagger app, hoping that we could offer a solution to a ShipStation dilemma.

 In this article, we will describe the problem our Merchants were facing and the solution we implemented to help them.

-Shopify Merchants use our Order Tagger app to define a bunch of rules that will apply tags to orders that match those rules.
-When a new order is placed in their Shopify store, the order is checked against each of these rules.
-If a rule finds a match based on the Order or Customer details, a “Merchant defined” Tag is applied to the Order.
+Shopify Merchants use our Order Tagger app to define workflows that will apply tags to orders that match the criteria within those workflows.
+When a new order is placed in their Shopify store, the order is checked against each of these workflows.
+If a workflow finds a match based on the Order or Customer details, a “Merchant defined” Tag is applied to the Order.
 Simple right?
 Well yes, it is quite straightforward, it’s how we like to roll.

 Unfortunately however, it appears that Shopify Order Tags are not imported into ShipStation along with other Order details.
 This is the problem that our Merchants have asked us to try and resolve.

 You might be wondering why this is a problem, so here’s an example that we found in common between a few of the Merchant’s that we spoke to:

 A Merchant likes to place a welcome note or gift into first-time Customers’ packages, therefore, they need to be able to identify new customers in ShipStation.
 Using our Order Tagger app, they can create a “Tag first time customers” workflow, which will tag new customers’ with something like “Customer_First_Order”.
 However, because the “Customer_First_Order” Tag does not make it through to ShipStation, the Merchant is not aware that this is the Customer’s first order.
 They, therefore, miss the opportunity to welcome and thank the new customer at this important touchpoint in the customer lifecycle.

 Merchants were understandably very keen to find a way for Tags to be included in the ShipStation import.
 It sounded like a good challenge to us and one we felt was worth taking on.
 So here’s how we addressed it.